 When Paul says he’s crucified with Christ, he doesn’t say it as allegory.
 He speaks it literally.
 When he says that Christ lives in him, he says it literally.
 When he writes to the Galatians that they first accepted him as Christ Jesus himself, he says it literally.
 For Paul, there is no distinction between the figurative and literal nature of the individual’s participation with Christ’s death on the cross.

 The individual dies with Christ, in a spiritual sense and is reborn a new creature in Christ.
 Paul clearly taught that salvation was found only with a divine and Gnostic, experiential encounter with the Living Christ.
 This divine encounter or vision with Christ is also spoken repeatedly in the Gospel of John (Ex.
 6:39-40).
 This divine encounter changes the inner man, who is thought of as “dead”, carnal, anti-Christ or unregenerate soul, into new life, with a new law written in the spiritual heart of man.
 Ezekiel 36 and even Jeremiah 31 in the Old Testament speaks about this internal rebirth.
+Thus the did the Gnostics refer to those who had not been awakened as “the dead” – for their soul dwells in Hades even as they go about their daily business as the puppets of their animal natures.
+They were seen as animal men, ignorant, blind, naked and dead.
+Paul shared the same belief.
+As did Jesus:

 The cross of Christ isn’t some historical cross trapped in 33 AD for Paul.
 It’s a cosmic cross that everyone can partake in.
 Nobody saved anybody by getting nailed to a cross.
 Either the crucifixion means something deeper, or the Western world has been in denial for two thousand years.
 Paul’s encounter with the heavenly Christ is nothing short of a radical transformation, where Paul, in essence is possessed by Christ.
 Paul becomes enthusiastic in saying: